sourajk/Data_Extraction_with_Py/README.md

 # Data Extraction with Python
-A simple step by step process to extract dat from SQLite3 and MySQL DBMS.
+A simple step by step process to extract dat from SQLite3, APIs and Web scraping.

-Required:
+# Required:
-Python, Anaconda, Sqlite3
+Python, Anaconda, Sqlite3, Requests, BeautifulSoup

-Genereal steps:
+# Genereal steps for sqlite 3:
 1. Import package
 2. Make connection to the database using connection string
 3. Initialize cursor